 You can restore the configuration from TFTP server.
-Before doing that, you must put the image file on TFTP server first and the switch will download back the flash image.
+Before doing that, you must put the image file on the TFTP server first for the switch to download back the flash image.

-- TFTP Server IP Address: Fill in the TFTP server IP. - Restore File Name: Fill in the correct file name for restoring. - Click Apply
+- TFTP Server IP Address: Fill in the TFTP server IP. - Restore File Name: Fill in the correct file name for restoration. - Click Apply